 Another article, Follow That Sample, provides a glimpse at the collection and processing of a blood sample and throat culture.

 Is any test preparation needed to ensure the quality of the sample?

 Current standards recommend that testing be done when you are fasting.
 For 9 to 12 hours before the test, only water is permitted.
+Your healthcare practitioner may decide that you may be tested without fasting.
+Follow any instructions you are given and tell the person drawing your blood whether or not you have fasted.
 In addition, alcohol should not be consumed for 24 hours just before the test.
-Follow any instructions you are given.